migueldelmazo/wu/README.md

   fn: (email, password) => {
     return { email, password }
   },
-  // path of model data
+  // path of the data model where the result of 'fn' will be saved
   to: 'user.login.data'
 })

-// when a third-party library (for example ReactJs) executes the function sendUserLogin('email@email.com', '12345678')
+// when a third-party library (for example ReactJS) executes sendUserLogin('email@email.com', '12345678')
 // the value of 'user.login.data' will be:
 // {
 //   email: 'email@email.com',